El Paso Attorney Works to Discharge Debts in Chapter 7 Bankruptcy

 Contact a knowledgeable El Paso lawyer for advice on Chapter 7 bankruptcy

-The Law Offices of Cheryl S. Davis, P.C. represents Texas and New Mexico clients in Chapter 7 bankruptcy proceedings and also advises on other debt relief concerns.
+The Law Offices of Cheryl S. Davis, P.C. represents Texas clients in Chapter 7 bankruptcy proceedings and also advises on other debt relief concerns.
 Please call 915-320-6226 or contact me online to schedule an appointment.
 My offices are in El Paso and the Dallas Metroplex area.